Wisconsin Senate approves CBD oil legislation

 The state Senate has approved legislation designed to expand access to a drug derived from marijuana.

 Advocates of CBD oil say it can be used treat seizures in children.
-The bill passed by the Senate Wednesday tries to address a shortfall in a previously enacted state law, by making it legal for people to possess the marijuana extract with permission from a doctor.
+The bill passed by the Senate Wednesday tries to address a gap in a previously enacted state law, by making it legal for people to possess the marijuana extract with permission from a doctor.

 Some critics have raised concerns that the allowing the use of extract could open the door to legalizing medical marijuana – a claim state Senator Bob Wirch (D-Kenosha) tried to address Wednesday during debate in the Senate.
 “This is not a cannabis conspiracy,” he said.
 “This is a bill that was asked for by parents of children with serious health problems.”